 Church Computer Use Policy For Staff

-Staff members are different than your regular members or the general public.
-When they are on staff they are working for your organization.
-As such there is different liabilities involved.
-At a minimum you need to think through whether or not you want the computers used for anything other than church related business while they are on duty or on the clock at your church.
+Staff members are different from your regular members or the general public.
+When they are on staff, they are working for your organization.
+As such, there are different liabilities involved.
+At a minimum, you need to think through whether or not you want the computers used for anything other than church-related business while they are on duty or the clock at your church.

-This has less to do about them using the computer for negative or sinful things than it does about productivity.
+This has less to do about them using the computer for harmful or sinful things than it does about productivity.
 The internet can be a huge time waster.

-You may also want to place on the church computers software that blocks the ability to go to certain websites.
-Not just x-rated websites that everyone fears will happen, but websites that are just not church related.
-You can block access to Facebook, Twitter, Instagram ect.
+You may also want to place on the church computers software that blocks the ability to go to individual websites.
+Not just x-rated websites that everyone fears will happen, but sites that are not church related.
+You can block access to Facebook, Twitter, Instagram, etc.

-Church Computer Policy For Members Or The General Public
+Church Computer Policy For Members Of The General Public

 This is where your policy might change compared to your staff policy depending on the mission of your church.
 If your members need a computer to use, it might fit into your mission to let them use it.